Kensaa/dialoguer_parser_derive/README.md

 ```
 If --name or --age is not passed via CLI, the user is prompted for it interactively.

+See the `examples` directory for additional examples.

+## Optional fields
+If a field's type is an `Option<T>`, it becomes an optional field, and its value will not be prompted if missing (like clap's default behavior).
+See `examples/optional_fields` for an example

 ## Required Dependencies
 In your project, add:
 ```Toml